nerdalert/kube-docker-examples/nginx/README.md

 sjpgq7h621exno6svdnsvpv9z
 ```

-## Configure Proxy Services
+# Configure Proxy Services

-Once we have the node labels we can re-configure the Interlock Proxy services to be constrained to the workers.
+Once you have the node labels, re-configure the Interlock Proxy services to be constrained to the workers.
 Again, from a manager run the following to pin the proxy services to the load balancer worker nodes:

 ```
 $> docker service update \